 Winnie Harlow

 Winne Harlow first made her appearance on Tyra Banks’ America’s Next Top Model.
-Since then, she’s definitely made her way into our hearts.
+Since then, she’s made her way into our hearts.
 Born in Canada and of Jamaican descent, Winnie had to put up with bullying during her childhood.
 Now she is the first model to walk the Victoria’s Secret Runway with vitiligo, which was always one of her dreams.
 In addition to that, she never believed she would grace the covers of Vogue, but now she’s already done so twice.
 That kind of confidence is a true inspiration to us all.

 Rihanna

 How could we forget about this legend?
 Rihanna may have started with music.
-However, over the past few years, she has completely commanded a new standard for fashion shows.
+However, over the past few years, she has wholly commanded a new standard for fashion shows.
 Yes, designers do have the power to diversify the fashion industry.
 And it’s not often that we see many black women on the runway.

+The fashion industry has been forever transformed by the audacious contributions of these four remarkable women of color.
+Their unyielding determination, innovative visions, and fearless approaches have shattered barriers and paved the way for a more inclusive and dynamic landscape.
 To sum up, the fashion industry still has much room to grow.
 Nevertheless, with these women of color at the forefront, we’re ecstatic that it is moving in the right direction!